 \begin{example} Both $\Modalp$ and $\Rel$ are possibilistic theories with discarding and perfect distinguishability, and so for these theories the constructions do not coincide.

-For example, in $\Rel$, any set $A$ not isomorphic to $I = \{\star\}$ or $0 = \emptyset$ has at least two distinct elements, which then form a pair of perfectly distinguishable states.
+For example, in $\Rel$, any set $A$ not isomorphic to $I = \{\star\}$ or $0 = \emptyset$ has at least two distinct elements, forming a pair of perfectly distinguishable states.
 Hence $\Rel$ lacks the finite decomposition property.
-Concretely, the causal idempotent~\eqref{eq:counterex_proj} is the relation on $\{0,1\}$ given by $0 \mapsto 0$, $1 \mapsto 0,1$, which does not split. \end{example}
+Concretely, the causal idempotent~\eqref{eq:counterex_proj} is the relation on $\{0,1\}$ given by $0 \mapsto 0$, $1 \mapsto 0,1$, does not split. \end{example}